 Additional information and details on procedures and requirements for becoming a certified volleyball official may be secured from the Regional Officials' Chairperson or from the National Referee Committee Chairperson.

 The highest qualification for a referee is the "INTERNATIONAL" rating.
-The requirements include:
+The requirements are currently under review.
+For more information regarding the International Referee Program, please contact Andrea Bailie at abailie@volleyball.ca.